New Orleans Buccaneers

-The New Orleans Buccaneers were a charter member of the American Basketball Association.
-After three seasons in New Orleans, Louisiana the franchise moved to Memphis, Tennessee, where it became the Pros, Tams and Sounds for four years before an abortive move to Baltimore in 1975.
+The New Orleans Buccaneers were a charter member of the American Basketball Association (ABA).
+After three seasons in New Orleans, Louisiana, the franchise moved to Memphis, Tennessee, where it became the Pros, Tams, and Sounds for four years before an abortive move to Baltimore in 1975.

 Origins

-With the founding of the ABA on February 2, 1967 a charter franchise was awarded to a group of seven investors, including Morton Downey, Jr. The group obtained their franchise for $1,000 as opposed to the $30,000 fronted by most other original teams.
+With the founding of the ABA on February 2, 1967, a charter franchise was awarded to a group of seven investors, including Morton Downey Jr. The group obtained their franchise for $1,000, as opposed to the $30,000 fronted by most other original teams.
 Charles G. Smither, one of the seven owners, served as team president; another of the investors, Maurice M. Stern, was operations manager.
 The team was named the New Orleans Buccaneers and former Mississippi State University head coach Babe McCarthy was signed as its first coach.
-Among the team's first players were Doug Moe, Larry Brown, Gerald Govan, Jimmy Jones and Red Robbins.
+Among the team's first players were Larry Brown, Gerald Govan, Jimmy Jones, Doug Moe, and Red Robbins.

-1967–1968 season
+1967–68 season

-The Buccaneers played their home games at the Loyola University Fieldhouse during their first season and averaged 2,337 fans per game there.
-Doug Moe, Red Robbins, Larry Brown and Jimmy Jones played in the ABA All Star game and Babe McCarthy coaches the West team in the game.
-Larry Brown was the Most Valuable Player of the inaugural ABA All Star game and led the ABA in assists that season en route to being named Second Team All ABA.
-Doug Moe was named First Team All ABA and Jimmy Jones made the ABA All Rookie Team.
+The Buccaneers played their home games at the Loyola Field House during their first season and averaged 2,337 fans per game there.
+Brown, Jones, Moe, and Robbins played in the ABA All-Star Game and McCarthy coached the West team in the game.
+Brown was the Most Valuable Player of the inaugural ABA All-Star game and led the ABA in assists that season en route to being named Second Team All-ABA.
+Moe was named First Team All-ABA and Jones made the ABA All-Rookie Team.
 The Buccaneers recruited Jackie Moreland, originally from Minden, who had played for the Detroit Pistons from 1960–1965.

 The Buccaneers finished the season in first place in the Western Division with 48 wins and 30 losses, putting them two games ahead of the Dallas Chaparrals and three games ahead of the Denver Rockets.
-The Buccaneers then defeated the Denver Rockets 3 games to 2 in the Western Division semifinals and then defeated the Dallas Chaparrals 4 games to 1 to win the Western Division championship.
+The Buccaneers then defeated the Rockets 3 games to 2 in the Western Division semifinals and then defeated the Chaparrals 4 games to 1 to win the Western Division championship.
 The Buccaneers then advanced to the first ever ABA Championship series, facing the Pittsburgh Pipers.
-The Buccaneers and Pipers split the first six games but the Pipers won the decisive seventh game 122-113 to win the 1968 ABA championship.
+The Buccaneers and Pipers split the first six games, but the Pipers won the decisive seventh game 122–113 to win the 1968 ABA championship.